 - Complete a Housing Application.

-- Complete the LC application before July 1st.
-Applications open January 10th.
+- Complete the Learning Community application before July 1st.
+Applications open in mid January.

 - Attend SOAR (Student Orientation Advising and Registration)

 There is no additional charge for living in a Learning Community.
-Hawthorn Hall's housing rate is $3,740/semester (for 2016/17 year).
+Hawthorn Hall's housing rate is $4,270/semester (for 2020/21 year).